bergercookie/syncall/readme-notion.md

 # [Taskwarrior](https://taskwarrior.org/) ⬄ [Notion](https://notion.so)

-The main executable for this is called `tw_notion_sync`.
+## Description

 Synchronize all the `to_do` blocks of a Notion page with a filter in Taskwarrior.
 The taskwarrior filter may be a task, a project or a combination of a project and arbitrary tags.

-Upon execution, `tw_notion_sync` will synchronize, and on subsequent runs of the program keep synchronized the following attributes:
+Upon execution, `tw_notion_sync` will synchronize, and on subsequent runs of the program keep synchronized, the following attributes:

 - Plaintext description of the to_do block <-> TW task title
 - Whether it's checked ✅ or unchecked <-> TW task completion status
 - to_do block is deleted / archived <-> TW task deletion

-This service requires the `notion` extra: `pip3 install taskwarrior_syncall[notion]`

 ## Usage example